Student life, Chester City FC and horse-racing fourty years ago; Simon Catterall treats us to some of his...

 Hurrah!
 What a night that was!
 We all got absolutely legless!

 As for Semenenco?
 He ran a couple of months later when I was on holiday in France so I missed it.
 Just as well as he was beaten.

 I dread to think what we would all have had on it.

 I have so many happy memories of my time at Chester.
-I was there in 1974 to fail my part ones and came back 10 years later to sit my finals (that when I ran around the walls naked).
+I was there in 1974 to fail my Part Ones and came back 10 years later to sit my finals (that's when I ran around the walls naked).
 In the intervening years I worked for a car company and was back there in September 1979 when we sponsored the RAC Rally.
 I also ended up going back after I qualified to see my girlfriend who was at Christleton sitting her own finals.
 We became engaged under the Blossoms clock and have been happy together for seventeen years.

 | Chester's Visitors | Chester Links | The Northgate

 | B&W Picture Place